 If someone dies with a Jet2.com flight-only booking, the options are:

-- Travel insurance claim — if the deceased or any travel companion had travel insurance covering cancellation (including death of a close family member), this is the primary route to recovering the cost.
+- Travel insurance claim – if the deceased or any travel companion had travel insurance covering cancellation for death of the policyholder or a close family member, this is the primary route to recovering the cost.

-- Name change — it may be possible to change the passenger name on the booking for an amendment fee (£35 per change, plus any fare difference).
+- Name change – it may be possible to change the passenger name on the booking for an amendment fee (currently £35 per change, plus any fare difference).
 This is useful if someone else wants to use the flight.

-- Goodwill request — Jet2.com has occasionally offered vouchers in bereavement circumstances rather than cash refunds.
-This is discretionary, not a policy.
+- Goodwill request – Jet2.com has occasionally issued vouchers in bereavement circumstances rather than cash refunds.
+This is entirely discretionary, not a policy commitment.

 There is no statutory right to a refund on non-refundable flights for personal reasons, including bereavement.
 If the deceased had no travel insurance, recovering the flight cost is unlikely.